Washing Machine & Dishwasher Installation Croydon — Verified Appliance Installers

 Electrical connection

 In most cases the appliance plugs into a standard socket (plug-top), positioned so it’s accessible without pulling the appliance out.
 Depending on the installation and appliance type — particularly integrated or built-in appliances — a fused spur is used instead.
-Certain kitchen electrical work — for example, adding a new circuit or a new fused spur — is notifiable under Part P of the Building Regulations and must be carried out by a competent person or notified to Building Control.
+Certain electrical work — for example, installing a new circuit — is notifiable under Part P of the Building Regulations.⁵ Other electrical work may be non-notifiable but must still comply with Part P and be carried out competently.
+Notifiable work must either be carried out by a registered competent person who can self-certify, or notified to Building Control before work begins.
+Confirm electrical compliance before altering sockets, spurs or circuits.

 Common installation mistakes